Elderly Man Fined for Grass Clippings Wants Warning

-His violation? grass clippings left outside his home.
+His violation?
+Grass clippings left outside his home.

 South Williamsport's code office does not give out warnings for snow removal or grass clipping violations.
 You immediately receive a fine.